dakhama-mehdi/Hyper-VEM/README.md

 Hyper-Virtual Easy Manager to control Hyper-V machine (hyper-VEM)

-Hyper-V easy manager is a free software that allow you to manage easy your VM on local or remote server.
+Hyper-V easy manager is a OpenSource software that allow to manage easy Hyper-V server

 # Last version :